Longwater1234/WedemyServer/README.md

 4. Then **Import** the file `wedemy.sql` into it.
 5. Replace the values of `DB_HOST` `DB_USERNAME` and `DB_PASSWORD` inside _application.properties_ to match your
    database setup.
 That's it, DONE.
+6. To maintain consistent time-zone (UTC) with your Java app, ensure your MySQL connection string has parameter `connectionTimeZone=UTC`.
+See _application.yml_ file (line 23).

 ### Redis